cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 ### 5. PPPoE connection

-WAN connection will be managed by a PPPoE connection, that will be available on `modules/pppoe.nix`
+WAN connection will be managed by a PPPoE connection, which will be available in `modules/pppoe.nix`

 `/etc/nixos/modules/pppoe.nix`